LunaPerezT/Parkinson-s-Disease-Predictive-ML-Model/README.md

 # Parkinson-s-Disease-Predictive-ML-Model

-A Python-based machine learning project for predicting the likelihood or presence of Parkinson’s Disease using patient data.
-The repository contains model training scripts, evaluation methods, and utilities for data preprocessing and inference.
+A Python-based machine learning project for predicting the likelihood or presence of Parkinson’s Disease using patient data with a 97% of accuracy.

+The project integrates a trained ML model with an accessible web interface, making it ideal for demonstration, research exploration, and educational use. [**VISIT THE WEBPAGE HERE**](https://parkinsons-disease-ml-predictive-model-webpage.streamlit.app/")

 > ⚠️ **Disclaimer**: This repository is intended for research, educational or prototyping purposes only.
 It is **not** a diagnostic tool, and predictions should not be used as medical advice.